FL03/rstm/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
-about: Create a report to help us improve
+about: Suggest an idea for this project
 assignees: [ FL03 ]
 labels: [ bug ]
+name: Bug report
-projects: [ '@FL03/rstm:dev' ]
+projects: ['@FL03/rstmt:dev']
-title: 'Bug: '
+title: 'Bug report: '
 ---

 **Describe the bug**